Navigating Care

 • Strengthen accountability

 Life in Person does not provide clinical treatment.
-This page supports informed engagement with regulated health services.
+This page is here to help you navigate the health system with more confidence.

 This service provides peer support and educational services only.
 It is non clinical and does not provide medical, psychological, or therapeutic treatment.
 It is not a substitute for professional care.